kennysmithed/oels2020/oels_practical_wk10.md

 There are various solutions to this problem, but I think the simplest one is to use the `async` and `await` functions (which are part of newer versions of javascript).
 This allows us to declare some functions as `async` (i.e. asynchronous, in other words there are some steps that involve waiting for one function to complete before proceeding, rather than running everything synchronously/simultaneously), and then use `await` to tell the browser to wait for a certain operation to complete before moving on.
 This means we can wait until the `fetch` command has done its job and got the data we need.

-Here are the two functions that have this `await fetch` structure:
+Here are the two functions that have this `await fetch` structure (with some irrelevant details given as ... to save your eyes):

 ```js
 async function list_input_languages(){